 It is important that you take the time to carefully select your PCP as this is the individual who will be working most closely with you on your health care needs.
-If your current PCP is not in our network, Bright Health can assist you in identifying a PCP that meets your needs.
+If you don't have a PCP, Bright Health can assist you in identifying a PCP that meets your needs.